 That risk paid off and gave birth to an avalanche of continued successes for Vince McMahon, leading to his billion-dollar bank account and prominent role as Chairman and CEO of WWE.

-As McMahon’s star rose, Knievel’ s–forgive the pun–crashed.
-For Evel Knievel, the publicity of the Snake River Canyon jump made it a high water moment for him in myriad ways, but its failure certainly tarnished his reputation.
-He would never attempt another jump broadcast via closed-circuit, that experiment had utterly failed.
+As McMahon’s star rose, Knievel’s–forgive the pun–crashed.
+For Evel Knievel, the Snake River Canyon publicity made it a high water moment for him in myriad ways, but its failure certainly tarnished his reputation.
+He would never attempt another jump broadcast via closed-circuit; that experiment had utterly failed.
 A few of his jumps in subsequent years continued to be broadcast on ABC’s Wide World of Sports, but the end stridently began in 1977, when he starred in a real Hollywood backlot brawl.
 Knievel materialized on a Hollywood lot with an aluminum bat and beat Shelly Saltman–one of the Snake River Canyon jump financiers–unconscious.
 Saltman’s injuries to his arm and wrist later required multiple surgeries.
 Knievel was promptly arrested and later found guilty on criminal charges.